 Let’s get real: do you sometimes forget about your bottom lashes when it comes to an eyeshadow look?
 Or do you even choose to neglect them on purpose?

-Well, for this eyeshadow idea you definitely won’t forget about them as it’s all about making the bottom half of your eyes pop with colour.
 This is particularly powerful if you’re opting for a strong eyeshadow look (like the cut crease or the deep smokey eye) as it helps draw attention to your eyeballs.

 If you use a colour that suits your eye colour, this will also make your eyes look bigger.
 Read more in our What eyeshadow goes with your eye colour? guide.